jldec/pub-doc/markdown/014 Packages and Themes.md

 # Packages and Themes

-pub-server may be extended with **Packages** some of which are **Themes**.
+`pub-server` may be extended with **packages**.

 Packages are [npm](https://www.npmjs.com/about) modules with their own `pub-config`.

-Themes include layout templates for building standalone websites.
+**Themes** are packages which include layout templates for building standalone websites.
 Most projects either include just one theme or they define their own layout.
 The theme for this documentation is [pub-theme-doc](https://github.com/jldec/pub-theme-doc).

 ## Consuming packages